Reading time: About 2 minutes

 Writers can be exposed to hurtful or damaging advice about their writing in a number of different ways:

-• Their partners or family members might be reluctant to give them the time they need to write.
+- Their partners or family members might be reluctant to give them the time they need to write.

-• Members of their critique group or beta readers might be unduly harsh about their work.
+- Members of their critique group or beta readers might be unduly harsh about their work.

-• An editor might say something inexplicably nasty instead of just “no thanks, this isn’t for me.”
+- An editor might say something inexplicably nasty instead of just “no thanks, this isn’t for me.”

-In a recent TED Talk, psychotherapist Terri Cole gives five scripts for fending off these unpleasant or unnecessary conversations.
+In a TED Talk, psychotherapist Terri Cole gives five scripts for fending off these unpleasant or unnecessary conversations.

 Before I summarize her suggestions, however, I want to add that writers are particularly vulnerable to negative comments.
-Instead of assuming that the other speaker is correct and that you likely are a terrible writer, remember that many ultimately successful writers endured many rejections before achieving success.
-This list includes: Agatha Christie, William Golding, Isaac Asimov, John le Carre, Joseph Heller, Ursula K Le Guin and J.K.
+Instead of assuming that the other speaker is correct and that you are likely a terrible writer, remember that many ultimately successful writers endured many rejections before achieving success.
+This list includes: Agatha Christie, William Golding, Isaac Asimov, John le Carre, Joseph Heller, Ursula K. Le Guin and J.K.
 Rowling.
 You can see even more famous names here.

 Now, here are Cole’s five “scripts” for handling challenging conversations: